Lukas Klostermann: 2016 Summer Olympics

 In July 2016, Klostermann was called up to be a part of the squad for the 2016 Summer Olympics.

 Klostermann played his first match of the tournament on 4 August 2016, starting the whole game, in a 2–2 draw against Mexico U23.
 He then set up one of the goals, one of which was for Nils Petersen, who scored five goals, in a 10–0 win over Fiji U23 on 10 August 2016.
 He then scored his first goal of the tournament on 17 August 2016, in a 2–0 win over Nigeria U23 in the semi–finals, which sends them through to the final.

 Although Germany U23 lost in the final against Brazil U23, He went on to make six appearances for the side, playing in the left–back position, where Germany won the silver medal.
 After the tournament, Klostermann revealed that he auctioned his silver medal, alongside Alexandra Popp.
 Later in November, the team were honoured with Silbernes Lorbeerblatt.

 Senior team

-Klostermann received his first call up to the senior national team in March 2019 for the friendly match against Serbia and UEFA Euro 2020 qualifying match against the Netherlands.
-He made his Germany debut, playing the whole game, in a 1–1 draw against Serbia on 20 March 2019.
-After the match, Manager Joachim Löw praised his debut performance.
-On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
+Klostermann received his first call-up to the senior national team in March 2019 for the friendly match against Serbia and UEFA Euro 2020 qualifying match against the Netherlands.
+On 20 March 2019, he debuted with a 1–1 draw against the former opponent, playing the full match.

+On 19 May 2021, Klostermann was selected to the squad for the UEFA Euro 2020.

 Personal life

 Klostermann's parents were both athletes: his father ran 110m hurdles and his mother ran all-round.
-His sister, Lisa, is also a footballer and plays as a goalkeeper.
+His sister, Lisa, is a former footballer who played as a goalkeeper.
 He attended a school in Gevelsberg to get his high school diploma and graduated in May 2014.
 Klostermann attended the University of Hagen, studying economics.
+Off the field, Klostermann maintains a private persona, preferring to focus on his career rather than seeking media attention.